ftnilsson/ftnilsson.github.io/_posts/2024-06-20-Inspired-building-products-people-love.md

 ---
 layout: post
-title: Inspired by Marty Cagan: Building Products People Love
+title: Inspired - Building Products People Love by Marty Cagan
 ---

 If you’re in product management or part of a product team, Marty Cagan’s Inspired is a must-read.
 It’s packed with lessons on how to go beyond just delivering features to creating products that truly make a difference.
 Here’s what stood out to me: